babita0927/Careers-Website-V2/README.md

 4. Bootstrap

 Contributors :
-The project was developed by Babita Patel as part of the web development course.
+The project was developed by Babita Patel as part of the AI course.

 License :
 This project is licensed under the MIT License - see the LICENSE.md file for details.